 Operating Logic of a Switch

-If there is no problem in CRC calculation, the Switch will send the frame to the target.
-Therefore, if there is an error in the CRC computation, the Switch will never send the frame to the destination port.
+If there is no problem with CRC calculation, the network device will send the frame to the destination.
+So if there is an error in CRC calculation, it will definitely not send the frame to the destination port.

-Although Cut-Through is a fast method, it is not recommended.
-To transmit a Switch frames using the Cut-Through method immediately, it transmits the frame without performing the CRC calculation.
-As a result, frames submitted before CRC calculation will be problematic.
+Although the Cut-Through method is a fast type, it is not highly recommended.
+A device using the Cut-Through method transmits the frame without CRC calculation to instantly transmit the frames.
+As a result, the frames sent without CRC calculation will be problematic.

-The Fast-Forward method is the fastest method of switching types.
+The fast-forward method is a fast method in packet transmission.
 The switch will send the target MAC address in the frame to the target port that is read and not read.
-As a result, there will be no delay in the Fast-Forward switching method.
+As a result, there will be no delay in the Fast-Forward method.
 However, since the switch does not perform CRC control on the frame, the frames will be sent as damaged.

 However, since the switch does not perform CRC control on the frame, the frames will be sent as damaged.
 You can use this method in a stable network environment with very few problems.